markjfisher/kOS-Astrogator/GameData/kOS-Astrogator/README.md

 #### VesselTransferTarget

-In a scenario where you are plotting transfers to other vessels, this represents those targets. e.g. Calculating a tranfer to a target probe in this or another body's orbit.
+In a scenario where you are plotting transfers to other vessels, this represents those targets. e.g. Calculating a transfer to a target probe in this or another body's orbit.

 | **Command** | **Return Type** | **Description** |
 |--------|--------|--------|